 Gareth trained at the Central School of Speech & Drama in theatre design.

-Recent work includes Harry Potter And The Cursed Child (Palace Theatre); The Encounter (Complicite); City of Glass (Manchester HOME & Lyric Hammersmith), Peter and the Starcatcher (Northampton); CBeebies The Nutcracker (Sheffield / BBC); Boy (Almeida); A Christmas Carol (Noel Coward Theatre); First Love is the Revolution (Soho Theatre); The Glass Menagerie (Headlong); Glastonbury: Land & Legend (V&A); The Hudsucker Proxy (Southampton & Liverpool); The Merchant of Venice (RSC); How To Hold Your Breath (Royal Court); Game (Almeida); Let The Right One In (Seoul Arts Centre, Korea; St Ann’s Warehouse, NY & Apollo Theatre); John (DV8, National Theatre); Othello (Frantic Assembly).
-Other work includes: The Master & Margarita, Shun-kin, Endgame (Complicite); Black Watch (NT Scotland); CBeebies Alice in Wonderland, A Christmas Carol (BBC); The Secret Agent (Theatre O); The Noise (Unlimited); The Cherry Orchard, Wild Swans, Hamlet (Young Vic); Othello, The Cat in the Hat, Kneehigh's A Matter Of Life and Death, Attempts on Her Life, Waves (National Theatre, England); Truth and Reconciliation, Wastwater, Chicken Soup with Barley, The City (Royal Court).
+Recent work includes Harry Potter And The Cursed Child (Palace Theatre, London; Lyric Theatre, New York; Princess Theatre, Melbourne); The Encounter (Complicité); The Barber Shop Chronicles, Draw Me Close (National Theatre); Still No Idea (Improbable); As You Like It (Regents Park); Let The Right One In (Abbey Theatre, Dublin); The Discovery Adventures (Podcast, Land Rover); Cat on a Hot Tin Roof (Apollo Theatre); Woyzeck (Old Vic); City of Glass (Manchester HOME & Lyric Hammersmith), Peter and the Starcatcher (Northampton); CBeebies The Snow Queen (BBC); Boy (Almeida); A Christmas Carol (Noel Coward Theatre); First Love is the Revolution (Soho Theatre); The Glass Menagerie (Headlong).
+Other work includes: The Master & Margarita, Shun-kin, Endgame (Complicité); Black Watch (NT Scotland); CBeebies Alice in Wonderland, A Christmas Carol (BBC); The Secret Agent (Theatre O); The Noise (Unlimited); The Cherry Orchard, Wild Swans, Hamlet (Young Vic); Othello, The Cat in the Hat, Kneehigh's A Matter Of Life and Death, Attempts on Her Life, Waves (National Theatre, England); Victory Condition, B, Road (Royal Court); Othello (Frantic Assembly), John (DV8, National Theatre).
+He is the author of Sound Design for the Stage.

 International work includes: Reise Durch die Nacht (Schauspiel, Cologne), Richard III (Old Vic, BAM & world tour, nominated for Best Sound Drama Desk), Die Gelde Tapete, Fraulein Julie (Schabühne, Berlin)

-Exhibitions include: David Bowie Is, Glastonbury Land & Legend, Shakespeare: Greatest Living Playwright, Five Stages of Truth (V&A), Digital Revolution (Barbican Curve).
+Exhibitions include: David Bowie Is, Glastonbury Land & Legend, Shakespeare: Greatest Living Playwright, Five Stages of Truth (V&A); Digital Revolution (Barbican Curve); By the deep, by the mark - Eloise Hawser; Perfume (Somerset House), Moments of Silence (Imperial War Museum), Tycho Brahe, Denmark

-Events include: Somerset House Film4 Summer Screen & Ice Rink, Hampton Court 500 Rewind, Lighting the Sails 2014 (VIVID Live, Sydney), Soundscape Design, Opening Ceremony of the 2012 Olympic Games.
+Events include: Somerset House Film4 Summer Screen & Ice Rink, Bloom, Five Telegrams (EIF opening events); Hampton Court 500 Rewind, Lighting the Sails 2014 (VIVID Live, Sydney), Soundscape Design, Opening Ceremony of the 2012 Olympic Games.

 Gareth is represented by Clare Fox: http://www.clarefox.co.uk.